cs2102jan17g11/PetJungle/README.md

 # Running the server
 - Run `make`
-- Server should be on localhost:8000
+- Server will be on `localhost:8000`.
+Go to your browser and go to that website.

 # Running the console
 - Run `make shell`